 - Read the instructions - Do this before you start, all the way through to the end ... twice ... possibly three times.
 I was guilty of this and ended up with a dash to put right the chimney stage that I'd missed.
 That will explain why it looks like a Health and Safety hazard.

-- Rolling out the dough on baking paper is a great tip - As is baking it on the paper.
+- Rolling out the dough on baking paper is an ESSENTIAL tip - As is baking it on the paper.
 If you try to roll out the dough on the worktop and then transfer it onto the paper it will stretch and distort.

 - We made mini gingerbread men with the leftover dough - This could well have been Hella's favourite part.
 Particularly eating them.

 - The stained glass windows were a triumph - The instructions were unclear as to how many sweets to put in each window gap.
 We used Fox's Glacier Fruits and used 2 sweets per window.